raspberrypilearning/boat-race/en/step_1.md

 ## Introduction

-In this resource, you are going to learn how to make a game in which the player uses the mouse to navigate a boat to a desert island without bumping into obstacles.
+In this resource, you are going to learn how to make a racing game.
+The player uses the mouse to navigate a boat to a desert island without bumping into obstacles.

 #### What you will make